openedx/edx-platform/docs/en_us/olx/source/directory-structure.rst

 The ``tabs`` directory contains an HTML file for each page you add to your course.

-See :ref:`Course Pages` for more information.
+See :ref:`Course Tabs` for more information.

  .. include:: links.rst